RamunasGIT/Baigiamasis_Darbas/README.md

 Expected result: Webpage language will be successfully switched between Lithuanian and English languages and will load back to Lithuanian language

-3. Test: SearchForTicketsTest
+3. Test: SearchForTicketsTest<br>
-   ``This test will fill travel data to search fields and activate search button``
+>This test will fill travel data to search fields and activate search button

 - Open tickets webpage: http://bilietas.ltglink.lt
 - Fill travel "From" field